rokath/trice/docs/TriceUserGuide.md

 - The ID list should go into the version control repository of your project.
 - To keep it clean from the daily development garbage one could delete the **til.json**, then check-out again and re-build just before check-in.
 A small script could do that.
 - For a firmware release it makes sense to remove all unused IDs from til.json.
-  - This could be done by running `trice renew`.
-That is the same as deleting the **til.json** contents and running `trice u`.
+  - Just delete the **til.json** contents and run `trice clean`.
 - An other option is to delete **til.json** just before a release build and then check-in the new generated **til.json**.

-> For the planned no-ids option deleting **til.json** should not not be done when the sources are without IDs.
+> For the no-ids option deleting **til.json** should not not be done when the sources are without IDs.
 That would result in a loss of the complete ID history and a assignment of a complete new set of IDs.

 ###  19.2. <a name='LongTimeAvailability'></a>Long Time Availability

 - You could place a download link for the **trice** tool and the used **til.json** list.
 - Link a compressed/encrypted **til.json** file as resource into the target binary and optionally get it back long years later in a safe way.
-- Optionally add the (compressed/encrypted) ID reference list as resource into the target FLASH memory to be sure not to loose it in the next 20 years.
+- Optionally add the (compressed/encrypted) ID reference list as resource into the target FLASH memory to be sure not to loose it in the next 200 years.

 <p align="right">(<a href="#top">back to top</a>)</p>